satishkamavaram/agentic-ai-a2a-mcp/README.md

 This is a **Proof of Concept (POC)** implementation with with below slimitations:

 1. 🔗 Single Server Connection - Can only connect to one MCP server at a time.
-![Important] **In this repo, under the http folder there is a support for connecting to multiple MCP servers via mcp.json and support for http**
+**🔥 IMPORTANT**: **In this repo, under the http folder there is a support for connecting to multiple MCP servers via mcp.json and support for http**
 2. 🔒 Limited Privacy Protection - Only redacts email addresses (not other sensitive data).
 ![Important](https://img.shields.io/badge/IMPORTANT-red?style=for-the-badge) **Presidio library can be used with Spacy model to redact the PII (emails, phones, etc.) and write custom readaction module to redact custom values to protect intellectual propery.**